boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 .. _connect-tool:

-Boundless Connect Login
+Boundless Connect Panel
 -----------------------

-The aim of the *Boundless Connect* is to help the user to setup the `Boundless QGIS Plugin Repository <http://qgis.boundlessgeo.com>`_ and install additional plugins, both Boundless and 3rd party ones (depending on what have been configured by the system administrator).
-Also it acts as gateway for additional Boundless resources and services.

-The tool will automatically run when QGIS is started for the first time with the |connect_plugin| activated.
+The :guilabel:`Boundless Connect` Panel will automatically open when QGIS is started for the first time with the |connect_plugin| activated.

 .. figure:: img/connect-dock.png
    :align: center

-   Boundless Connect Login
+   Boundless Connect Panel with Login

 .. note::

-   If at the time, you don't want to enter your credentials and search for additional resources, you can safely close it.
-While the tool starts automatically only once, you can open it at any time from the :menuselection:`Plugins --> Boundless Connect Login` menu item.
+   If at the time, you don't want to enter your credentials and search for plugins or additional resources, you can safely close it.
+You can open it again later going to :menuselection:`Plugins --> Boundless Connect` or :menuselection:`View --> Panels --> Plugins --> Boundless Connect` menu items.

-If your organization works with the remote *Boundless QGIS Plugin Repository*, you  will need to enter `Boundless Connect <https://connect.boundlessgeo.com/>`_ credentials in the :guilabel:`email` and :guilabel:`password` fields, and press :guilabel:`Login` to have access to the repository and additional resources.
+If your organization works with the remote *Boundless QGIS Plugin Repository* and you want to install Boundless plugins, or if you want to search and access `Boundless Connect <https://connect.boundlessgeo.com/>`_ resources, you will need to enter `Boundless Connect <https://connect.boundlessgeo.com/>`_ credentials in the :guilabel:`email` and :guilabel:`password` fields, and press :guilabel:`Login`.

 After pressing the :guilabel:`Login` button, |connect_plugin| will try to validate your credentials in Boundless Connect portal (internet connection is needed).
 If the credentials are valid, it will save them in QGIS's authentication database.

 .. note::